Impact of Epistasis and Pleiotropy on Evolutionary Adaptation: Introduction

-If we move from the single gene level to networks of genes, the situation becomes even more complex~\cite{Tyleretal2009}.
-Gene networks that have been explored experimentally are strongly epistatic~\cite{KelleyIdeker2005,UlitskyShamir2007,Roguevetal2008,Costanzoetal2010}, and allelic changes at one locus significantly modulate the fitness effect of a mutation at another locus~\cite{RemoldLenski2004}.
+If we move from the single gene level to networks of genes, the situation becomes even more complex.
+Gene networks that have been explored experimentally are strongly epistatic~\cite{KelleyIdeker2005,UlitskyShamir2007,Roguevetal2008,Costanzoetal2010}, and allelic changes at one locus significantly modulate the fitness effect of a mutation at another locus.
 To understand the evolution of such systems, we have to take into account the interaction between loci, and furthermore abandon the limit where mutations on different loci fix sequentially.
-Because a comprehensive theory of adaptation in the concurrent mutations limit, with arbitrary mutational effects and epistasis does not currently exist, we quantify the impact of epistasis on evolutionary adaptation (and the dependence of this impact on mutation rate) by studying a computational model of a fitness landscape of $N$ loci, whose ruggedness can be tuned: the NK landscape model of Kauffman~\cite{KauffmanLevin1987,KauffmanWeinberger1989,Kauffman1993}.
+Here, we quantify the impact of epistasis on evolutionary adaptation (and the dependence of this impact on mutation rate), by studying a computational model of a fitness landscape of $N$ loci, whose ruggedness can be tuned: the NK landscape model of Kauffman~\cite{KauffmanLevin1987,KauffmanWeinberger1989,Kauffman1993,Altenberg1997}.
 The model (and versions of it known as the ``blocks model") has been used to study a variety of problems in evolution (see, e.g.,~\cite{KauffmanWeinberger1989,MackenPerelson1989,PerelsonMacken1995,Solowetal1999,Campos2002,WelchWaxman2005,Orr2006}), but most concern the evolution of beneficial alleles at a single locus.
 Models that study interacting gene networks (for example, transcriptional regulatory networks) have focused mainly on the topology, robustness, and modularity of the network~\cite{Wagner1996,Cilibertietal2007,Azevedoetal2006,EspinosaSoto2010}.
 Instead, we are interested in the evolution of the allelic states of the network as a population evolves from low fitness to high fitness: how interacting mutations allow the crossing of fitness valleys, and how the ruggedness of the landscape shapes the evolutionary path.
-Valley crossing for asexual populations has been studied in detail before~\cite{Weissman2009}, focusing on the probability that a valley can be crossed rather than the impact of genetic interactions.
+The NK model can describe genetic interactions that are more complex than what can be achieved within standard population genetics in which no more than two-locus models are tractable (here, we use $N=20$ loci), while we retain the ability to carry out simulations with high statistics.